 Conclusions on United States Net Worth Brackets for 2017

-Some thoughts: it’s heartening to see the across the board improvements in every net worth bracket.
-While the broadest gains went to breakpoints on the top centiles, we saw improvement all over the map.
-The last three years were special in that sense, let’s hope for an even greater improvement in 2019.
+It's heartening to see the across the board improvements in every net worth bracket from 2013 to 2016.
+While the broadest gains went to the top centiles, we saw improvement all over the net worth distribution.
+Let's hope for an even greater improvement in 2019.